 Even in the relatively few cities or metropolitan regions that collect commercial vehicle tour information, the level of detail is far from desirable.
 For example, Holguin-Veras and Patil (2005) indicate that in regards to the quality of the Denver data, "DRCOG7 data had several limitations.
 First, no distinction was made between pickups and deliveries.
 This prevents the estimation of commodity flows and underlying economic linkages.
-A second limitation is that empty trips-, which represent a sizable portion (30% to 40%) of the total commercial vehicle trips-were not identified.
+A second limitation is that empty trips-, which represent a sizable portion (30-40%) of the total commercial vehicle trips-were not identified.
 This eliminates any possibility of using the DRCOG data set to test the validity of empty trip models."

-The logistics industry already uses truck payloads and fill truck rates as efficiency measures that indicate what percentage (Fernie and McKinnon, 2003); these measures capture what percentage of the available weight and volume truck hauling capacity is effectively utilized.
+The logistics industry already uses truck payloads and fill truck rates as efficiency measures that indicate what percentage (Fernie and Mckinnon, 2003); these measures capture what percentage of the available weight and volume truck hauling capacity is effectively utilized.
 In almost all urban areas, transportation planning agencies has no systematic data collection efforts to track payload and percentage fill truck time-trends.
 Most of the truck weight and payload information is generated for pavement management purposes although it can be used to estimate the distribution of payloads as in Figliozzi et al. (2000).
 However, disaggregation by tour type is necessary in urban areas since truck size is not always a binding constraint.
+Furthermore, if the product cubes out, commercial vehicle utilization factors cannot be estimated by simply looking at the weight of the truck.
+Tracking payload changes is crucial as the economy moves towards a service-oriented economy; the average payload is likely to decrease but the value of the payload per ton may increase significantly.